 Debt to Equity Ratio

 If you want a technical term to impress your friends at your next barbecue, talk about leverage.
 What we’re comparing here is your total borrowings (that’s the debt part) with your investment in the business (that’s the equity part).
 The Debt to Equity Ratio tells you how much the business is financed by borrowing compared to the owner’s funds.

 A business that is funded mostly by borrowing (so this ratio is high) is said to be highly leveraged.
-There’s no right or wrong here (well, as long as the cost of the borrowing is less than the income it generates), but generally, more debt and less equity implies a greater risk.
-Banks and investors usually prefer lower leverage as it protects them if the business hits a downturn – the owners have more of the risk.
+There’s no right or wrong here (well, as long as the cost of the borrowing is less than the income it generates).
+Generally, more debt and less equity implies a greater risk.
+Banks and investors usually prefer lower leverage as it protects them if the business hits a downturn.
+This means, the owners have more of the risk.
 But if your leverage is too low, you could be missing out on opportunities.
-If you have the capacity to borrow, you may be able to put those funds to good use to generate growth – but then again, not everyone wants to grow and we all have a different appetite for risk.
+If you have the capacity to borrow, you may be able to put those funds to good use to generate growth.
+But then again, not everyone wants to grow and we all have a different appetite for risk.

 So, think about the Debt to Equity ratio in terms of risk.
 If you’re a growing business and willing to take a punt on your talent, you’ll be comfortable with a higher number.
-If you’re a mature, established business that’s been around for years, you might prefer a lower number to protect your investment as you head towards retirement.
+If you’re a mature, established business that’s been around for years, you might prefer a lower number.
+This will protect your investment as you head towards retirement.